digimori/MilestoneProjectTwoGenshinQuiz/readme.md

 **To deploy and run locally:**

 1. Use the Chrome browser
-2. Create a Gitpod account at [Link]
+2. Create a Gitpod account at [this link](https://www.gitpod.io/)
 3. Download and install the Gitpod browser extension for Google Chrome.
 4. Restart browser after installation has completed.
 5. Log into Gitpod using your Github username and password.
-(If you don't already have a GitHub account, create one [here])
+(If you don't already have a GitHub account, create one [here](https://github.com/)
-6. Navigate into your desired Gitpod repository (This project's repository can be found both at the top of this README, and [here])
+6. Navigate into your desired Gitpod repository (This project's repository can be found both at the top of this README, and [here](https://github.com/digimori/MilestoneProjectTwoGenshinQuiz)
 7. Click the green "Gitpod" button on the top right of the repository file section.

 **This will open the project into a Gitpod workspace and can then be worked on in a local setting, such as VSCode.**

 **To deploy and run project on a local IDE:**
-1. Follow [This Link] back to the Github project respository.
+1. Follow [This link](https://github.com/digimori/MilestoneProjectTwoGenshinQuiz) back to the Github project respository.
 2. Select the menu item above the repository files labelled "Code".
 3. To clone: Select the appropriate url or open to Git Desktop.
 4. To view on a web IDE: Click the dropdown labelled "Open in Web IDE" on the top right of the repository, and choose the appropriate IDE.